The Best Picnic Spots in Beautiful Sydney

 Parking can be a little tricky here so give yourself extra time or hop in an uber.

-Barangaroo Reserve, Nestled in The Rocks behind some of Sydney’s oldest pubs with an abundance of space for your picnic.
-Convenient for larger groups (permits not required for groups of under 60).
+Nestled in The Rocks behind some of Sydney’s oldest pubs with an abundance of space for your picnic.
+Convenient for larger groups.
+Permits are required to use this space.
 Some pockets of shade, in the Summer months umbrellas will be needed.

 Centennial Park ticks a lot of boxes - central, lots of parking, shade, toilets and of course natural beauty!